 The latest CLP guidance materials for developers can be downloaded below:

-- A practical guide to drafting a construction plan
+- a practical guide to drafting a construction plan

-Croydon now also has a Framework CLP in place for the town centre which sits alongside the separate site CLPs.
+Croydon now also has a framework CLP in place for the town centre which sits alongside the separate site CLPs.

 Beyond individual sites there was an identified need to ensure collaboration between the council and the numerous developments over the coming five years.
-The Croydon Town Centre Framework CLP provides an information sharing and coordination function for all key stakeholders.
-Individual sites have signed up to participate through a non-binding Memorandum of Understanding that indicates their willingness and enthusiasm to participate in the activities of the Framework CLP.
+The Croydon town centre framework CLP provides an information sharing and coordination function for all key stakeholders.
+Individual sites have signed up to participate through a non-binding memorandum of understanding that indicates their willingness and enthusiasm to participate in the activities of the framework CLP.

-During 2016, the Croydon Construction Logistics Forum brought together developers, site managers, council officers and other key stakeholders such as TfL and Network Rail to jointly review demands on the local transport network, identify areas where collaboration is important and implement agreed measures to address identified areas of concern.
+During 2016, Croydon Construction Logistics Forum brought together developers, site managers, council officers and other key stakeholders such as TfL and Network Rail to jointly review demands on the local transport network, identify areas where collaboration is important and implement agreed measures to address identified areas of concern.